Solving Robotics Tasks with Prior Demonstration via Exploration-Efficient Deep Reinforcement Learning: Real industrial applications

 The reward convergence results learning the bucket loading task are shown in Fig.~\ref{fig:aem_exp3}.
 The trained actor is deployed to a real machine: MUSTANG 2040, with wet sand and stone pile fields.
 The experiment site is shown in Fig.~\ref{fig:exp_cite}.

 In the experiments, the inputs $[q_1, q_2]$ are measured in radians with Inertial Measurement Units (IMUs) mounted on the boom and bucket. $[L_a]$ denotes the forwarding distance of the loader, determined using GNSS antennas mounted on the machine. $[\hat{\tau}_e]$ is computed based on the pressure sensor readings obtained from both sides of the hydraulic pistons in the boom and bucket hydraulic pump.
 All the sensors operate at an update rate of $10 Hz$.
-The output $[q_{d1},q_{d1},\tau_d]$ are from the deployed NNs, while the loader's forwarding motion is manually controlled by an operator at a random speed.
+The output $[q_{d1},q_{d2},\tau_d]$ are from the deployed NNs, while the loader's forwarding motion is manually controlled by an operator at a random speed.
 The operator halts the forward motion upon noticing the boom's lift.

 Firstly, a two-sided admittance controller with both position and torque reference is tested.
-However, due to the high compaction nature of wet sand and stone pile, the downward curl of the bucket causes dramatically large normal forces, the admittance controller fails to track $\tau_d$, thus leading the boom and bucket to vibrate during penetrating and unstable outputs from NNs.
+However, due to the high compaction nature of wet sand and stone pile, the downward curl of the bucket causes dramatically large normal forces, the admittance controller fails to track $\tau_d$, thus leading the boom and bucket to vibrate during penetrating and unstable outputs from deployed actor network.
+These unstable NNs outputs could result from a state distribution shift, caused by the large normal forces during interacting with compacted material.
+In the simulation environment, such compaction effect is not accurately modeled, as the material pile is simulated using discrete particles that lack adhesive or cohesive properties.
 A penalty for causing such unsafe behavior should be considered in the future reward design.
 For the sake of safety and stable performance, only a one-sided admittance controller is tested in the following experiments with position reference $[q_{d1},q_{d2}]$ and a $\tau_{sat} = 800 $ N.m to prevent the bucket from getting stuck.

 To evaluate the policy, 25 experiments are carried out, involving 10 trials for loading wet sand and 15 trials for loading stone.
 Sim-to-real results for loading stones are presented in Fig.~\ref{fig:exp}.
 Despite changing environments, including pile geometries, material types, and forwarding velocities, all the experiments successfully loaded and lifted the materials.
 The average bucket fill rates for loading sand and stone in the experiments are given in Table.~\ref{tab:Fill-rate}.
 To compare the sim2real performance in terms of bucket fill rate, the bucket fill rates in simulation are also recorded and averaged over 5 episodes.
 The bucket fill rate differences between simulation and experiments may stem from environmental uncertainties present in real-world conditions, such as the irregular pile shapes.